tso1158687/angular-performance-checklist/README.zh-TW.md

 In complex applications with a huge component tree, where the change detection needs to perform millions of checks each second it will not be hard to start dropping frames.
 Thanks to the Angular's agnosticism and being decoupled from DOM architecture, it's possible to run our entire application (including change detection) in a Web Worker and leave the main UI thread responsible only for rendering.

-**Tooling**
+**工具**

-- The module which allows us to run our application in a Web Worker is supported by the core team.
-Examples of how it can be used can be [found here](https://github.com/angular/angular/tree/master/modules/playground/src/web_workers).
+- The module which allows us to run our application in a Web Worker is supported by the core team. 範例s of how it can be used can be [found here](https://github.com/angular/angular/tree/master/modules/playground/src/web_workers).
 - [Webpack Web Worker Loader](https://github.com/webpack/worker-loader) - A Web Worker Loader for webpack.

-**Resources**
+**資源**

 - ["Using Web Workers for more responsive apps"](https://www.youtube.com/watch?v=Kz_zKXiNGSE)